 Day, now a U.S. Army Major, is an Information Operations Officer with the Army National Guard.

-He will serve with the Combined Joint Task Force-Horn of Africa and associated units for ten months or so, according to Salisbury Public Information Officer Chris Demone.
+He will serve with the Combined Joint Task Force-Horn of Africa and associated units for approximately 10 months.

 Salisbury City Administrator Julia Glanz will serve as Salisbury’s acting mayor during Day’s deployment.

 The mayor is tentatively scheduled to resume his mayoral duties in May 2021.

 Day enlisted in the U.S. Army in 2009.